wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 Mutation probability.

 Mutation randomly substitutes one individual within populations from the total population.
+Values between 0.5 and 0.75 seem to be fairly optimal so far.

 #### Trade-off